 NSG and GM completed the groundwater cleanup action design plans and specifications in 2006 and began construction of the water treatment system in April 2007.
 Construction of the plant was completed in fall 2008 and pumping and treating of contaminated groundwater then began.
 It was estimated that the active groundwater action would run for as much as 8 years (until 2016) before it could be shut down; however, NSG and GM were able to efficiently run the treatment plant so that on June 1, 2011, the pumps were shut down and treatment plant decommissioning began.
 EPA estimates that over 36,000,000 gallons of groundwater were pumped and treated at the WCP site.
 A very long period of groundwater monitoring will now occur until cleanup levels are met.
 NSG, working with EPA and Illinois EPA, developed a work plan for long-term groundwater monitoring.
 NSG is now implementing that monitored natural attenuation (MNA) work plan by periodically sampling monitoring wells installed in May 2012 on and near the WCP property.
 (Note: due to GM's bankruptcy, that company is no longer directly involved in the site cleanup actions.)

 PCB Containment Cells (OU #3): The city of Waukegan signed an agreement with EPA in 2005 to assume routine operation and maintenance of the PCB containment cells until at least 2012.
-EPA plans to develop a more far-ranging agreement to cover maintenance of the cells during 2013 or 2014.
+In 2015, EPA plans to develop a more far-ranging agreement to cover future maintenance of the cells.
 To date, monitoring information shows that the cells are robust and no leaks have occurred.
-As previously mentioned, the CF located between the two existing cells on the north side of Plant 2 (OU #4), was constructed to hold the harbor sediment to be dredged in 2012-2013.
-Placement of a cap on the CF is planned for 2013-2014.
+As previously mentioned, the CF located between the two existing cells on the north side of Plant 2 (OU #4), was constructed to hold the harbor sediment that was dredged in 2012-2013.
+Placement of a cap on the CF was completed in September 2014.

-A 2006 EPA RI/FS report identified four media of concern at the site - the PCB-contaminated OMC Plant 2 building, PCB- and PAH-contaminated soil and sediment, TCE-contaminated groundwater, and a pool of free product (called "dense nonaqueous phase liquid" or DNAPL) comprised of TCE under ground.
-The city of Waukegan had also conducted soil sampling along the lakefront dunesland in fall 2005, using Brownfields grant monies, and reported that it found a sand sample near one of the PCB containment cells that read 14,000 ppm PCBs.
+In 2006, EPA completed a RI/FS report that identified four media of concern at the site - the PCB-contaminated OMC Plant 2 building, PCB- and PAH-contaminated soil and sediment, TCE-contaminated groundwater, and a pool of free product (called "dense nonaqueous phase liquid" or DNAPL) comprised of TCE under the ground.
+The city of Waukegan had also conducted soil sampling along the lakefront dunesland area in fall 2005, using Brownfields grant monies, and reported that it found a sand sample near one of the PCB containment cells that read 14,000 ppm PCBs.
 EPA then began a removal action in January 2006 in the dunes area near the containment cell.
 EPA excavated over 6,000 cubic yards of sand containing 10 ppm to 14,000 ppm PCBs and disposed of the sand off-site.